plenigo/plenigo.github.io/pages/sdks/javascript/paywall/hide_content_by_default.md

 |data-auto-browser-prepare|No|deactivate automatic browser preparation|You can disable automatic browser configuration but you have to call plenigo.initializeBrowser() in that case before any call to the plenigo script.|
 |data-profile-security-label|No|true/false|Do not show a security label around the profile snippets if rendered on a non https site.|

-Example snippet for the JavaScript to include if you use the client side paywall and show the content if user has bought the product.
+Example snippet for the JavaScript to include if you use the client side PayWall and show the content if user has bought the product.

 ```html
 <script type="application/javascript" src="https://static.plenigo.com/static_resources/javascript/COMPANY_ID/plenigo_sdk.min.js" data-client-paywall="true" data-paywall-type="show" data-paywall-source-element-id="page-content" data-paywall-target-element-id="upselling-teaser" data-product-id="productId"></script>